 Solution: Streamlined the cart design by eliminating competing CTA’s and made the checkout button the boldest, primary CTA.

 Results: 3.1% uplift in checkout visits, 3.5% conversion lift, 4.5% revenue lift, all at 95% statistical significance.

 If you want to derive maximum value from your experimentation program, I encourage you to start by reconnecting with your customers and gaining an understanding of their pain points.
 Especially on mobile devices, where brands typically see more traffic but experience barriers to conversion.

-Once you more fully understand your customers’ problems, you can begin solving them through thoughtful experiment design via solutions like Dynamic Yield that enable marketers to deliver highly targeted experiences.
+Once you more fully understand your customers’ problems, you can begin solving them through thoughtful experiment design via personalization and experimentation solutions like Dynamic Yield that enable marketers to deliver highly targeted experiences.